Policies

 Minimum Grade Requirement

-A grade of B- in studio places the student on academic probation.
-A second grade of B- in studio results in dismissal from the program.
-A grade of C+ or below in studio results in immediate dismissal from the program.
-Work completed with a grade of C+ or below in other course work does not count toward degree requirements.
+A grade of B- in any required course places the student on academic probation.
+A second grade of B- in any required course results in dismissal from the program.
+A grade of C+ or below in any required course results in immediate dismissal from the program.
+Work completed with a grade of C+ or below in elective course work does not count toward degree requirements.
+Refer to the Academic Probation and Dismissal Policy for further details.

 Minimum Grade Point Average